Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Can I get citizenship in Dubai?

-In practice, no. Emirati naturalization is exceptional and discretionary, reserved for extraordinary cases.
-The Golden Visa (10 years) does not lead to citizenship.
-In Panama, however, after five years of permanent residency, you can apply for naturalization, obtaining a second passport with visa-free access to 140+ countries.
-Panama accepts dual citizenship.
+In practice, no. Emirati naturalization is discretionary and reserved for exceptional cases.
+The 10-year Golden Visa does not lead to citizenship.
+In Panama, however, after five years of permanent residency, you can apply for naturalization and obtain a second passport with visa-free access to over 140 countries.
+Panama accepts dual citizenship with Italy.

 How many days do I have to stay in Dubai for tax residency?